pattez/pattez_armory/README.md

-* pattez_armory World of Warcraft Classic Addon
+World of Warcraft Classic Addon: pattez_armory
 * Download as zip and extract pattez_armory folder to your World of Warcraft Classic Addons folder

 ## About